 Plasma Cutting

-In plasma cutting, a high-velocity ionized gas (plasma) is used to melt and blow away the metal.
-This method is good for cutting straight lines, large shapes, and car frames.
+In plasma cutting, a high-velocity ionized gas (plasma) is used to melt and blow away metal.
+This method is particularly effective for cutting straight lines, large shapes, and car frames.
+Industries seeking CNC plasma cutting services often choose this process for its precision and efficiency, especially for creating intricate components in automotive applications.

 Shearing